Peak Fossils means Peak Emissions and the lowest to medium IPCC projections at worst

-4. In 2075 when sea levels start to rise, so many people will have already died off from the decline in fossil fuels that there will be plenty of room for coastal dwellers to move to
+6. In 2075 when sea levels start to rise to the point of forcing migration, so many people will have already died off from the decline in fossil fuels that there will be plenty of room for coastal dwellers to move to

-Even though even a small nuclear war would kill over 1 billion people, and a nuclear EMP even more, the ozone would recover after 5 years, many people around the equator will be fine, others will have stockpiled enough food to get by.
+Even though even a small nuclear war would kill over 1 billion people (and a solar or nuclear EMP even more), the ozone would recover after 5 years, many people around the equator will be fine, others will have stockpiled enough food to get by.

 All of the 9 planetary boundaries will diminish as human population declines from lack of fossil fuels.
 Peak phosphorous will come even sooner without fossil-fuel driven vehicles and equipment to harvest and transport it.